 The January exam results have recently been published as the engagement students achieved as expected but some students excelled: well done them.

-Engagement students make use of online assessment materials such as Alfiecloud.com, Mymaths.co.uk and literacy planet.
-Mymaths can be accessed at anytime and all learners have logins and password to this effect.
-If learners complete the homework element of each lesson and press the submission button it will be logged onto our system immediately; a brilliant way to show how much work they have been doing.
+Engagement students make use of online assessment materials such as BKSB, Mymaths.co.uk and literacy planet.
+All of our online learning portals can be accessed on most internet connected device and all students have been issued with logins and passwords to this effect.
+If learners complete exercises and they are submitted it is automatically logged which is a brilliant way to show how much work they have been doing!

 As part of our curriculum programme Homewood College introduced AQA Science at varying levels.
 For the entry level students need to undertake practical tasks in Chemistry, Biology and Physics.
 The above is an example of a rocket produced by one student as part of their Physic’s experiment